chen0040/cs-moea/README.md

 Please refer to the sample codes in the cs-moea-samples project for how to use the library to solve various optimization problems.

 The cs-moea-samples-gui-winforms project shows the demo of the multi-objective optimization using these algorithm with a GUI that shows the pareto front of the MOEA results.
+A number of benchmarks are included for comparing various MOEA implementations:

+* NDND
+* NGPD
+* TNK
+* OKA2
+* SYMPART

+The details these implementations can be found in MOEA.Benchmarks namespace of the cs-moea project.

 The section below provides some details on how to do this using various MOEAs.